WebOrigami/docs/src/content/language/@map.md

 title: "@map"
 ---

-This is a collection of functions for transforming graphs.
+This is a collection of functions for transforming trees.

 <a name="keys"></a>

-## @map/keys(graph, [keyFn])
+## @map/keys(tree, [keyFn])

-Returns a new graph that replaces the original keys with mapped keys, obtained by invoking the `keyFn` function for each value in the original graph.
+Returns a new tree that replaces the original keys with mapped keys, obtained by invoking the `keyFn` function for each value in the original tree.
 If the `keyFn` is omitted, the value itself becomes its own key.

 ```console assert: true, path: files
 $ ori team.yaml